cujojs/when/README.md

 What's New?
 ===========

+### v0.10.1

+* Minor tweaks from #2
+	* Add missing semis that WebStorm didn't catch
+	* Fix DOH submodule ref, and update README with info for running unit tests

 ### v0.10.0

 * `when.map` and `when.reduce` - just like Array.map and Array.reduce, but they operate on promises and arrays of promises